 Have fun at Odyssey Sensory Maze

 You and your kids will surely have a nice time.
 Tourists at this maze will be sent on a challenging journey of sensory exploration while they pass through different physical obstacles, strange sensations, sound, and lighting effects while they try to find their way out.
 The maze is suited for people aged 8 or above.

-This is located on 16 acres of land close to the Waitemata Harbor and it is among the largest collections of heritage buildings in the city.
-The highlights of the Britomart are the Parisian-inspired farmer’s market which is known as La Cigale which opens every Saturday and Sunday morning.
+This is located on 16 acres of land close to Waitemata Harbor and is among the city’s largest collections of heritage buildings.
+The highlights of the Britomart are the Parisian-inspired farmer’s market which is known as La Cigale, which opens every Saturday and Sunday morning.

-There are over 200 local businesses here and you can try out the gourmet restaurants or go to the lively bars and the specialty coffee shops to get some drink, or you can shop for designers’ shirts and bags at designer boutiques.
+There are over 200 local businesses here, and you can try out the gourmet restaurants, go to the lively bars and the specialty coffee shops to get some drink or shop for designers’ shirts and bags at designer boutiques.